mattbierner/cube-gif/documentation/about.md

 ## Slicing Plane Movement
 The slicing plane can be freely moved about to explore the data.

 Translation moves the slicing plane.
 Use the `W` key or the `Translate` button to switch to translation mode.
-Note that if you move the slice plane off the cube, those areas of the slice are colored in gray and are not included in the output slice image.
+Note that when you move the slice plane off the cube, areas outside the slice are colored gray and are not included in the output slice image.

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/slice-translation.gif)